 As described above, in the opinion of the Directors, the remaining procedural conditions precedent under the Subscription agreement will be fulfilled within one year from balance date.
 Under the Subscription Agreement, the Company has agreed to issue shares to AmaMato equal to 15.6% of the issued share capital of the Company for ZAR15 million.
-The above financial liability, measured at fair value through profit and loss, represents the Company's best estimate of the fair value of this contractual arrangement.
+The above financial liability, measured at fair value through profit and loss, represents the Company's best estimate of the fair value of this contractual arrangement (incomplete 2nd tranche as at 30 June 2013).
 Refer to Note 25 for the Group's exposure to equity price risk on this amount.
-The gain on revaluation of the financial liability during the period amounts to \$8,321,244 (2011 loss of \$1,623,385) which has been recognised through the profit and loss.
+The gain on revaluation of the financial liability/asset during the period amounts to \$608,414 (financial asset - refer to note 12) (2012 of \$8,321,244) which has been recognised through the profit and loss.
+The valuation of the forward subscription agreement is \$513,035 at balance date due to variations in the AUD/ZAR exchange rate (30 June 2013: 9.506 RAND/AUD) and Ferrum Crescent Limited's share price (30 June 2013: AUD\$0.01).